 There has been a story, this week, originating in a Ministerial journal, that the Government had repented of its generosity to "neutrals," in respect to Russian produce, and was about practically to blockade Prussian ports.
-No doubt the Government has ascertained that it blundered in making it the interest of Prussia, of Sweden, and of Denmark, to maintain a pro-Russian attitude: and no doubt some change is contemplated to bring down the exchange in St. Petersburg.
-But can we be considered a selfgoverning people, a people possessed of rewhile Downingpresentative Government, street is settling for itself the maritime law of nations, and considering independently the propriety of outraging the well-ascertained opinions of all the mercantile bodies in Great Britain?
-If there were no other reason why Parliament should soon meet-even if there were a perfect agreement between her Majesty, her Majesty's Ministers, and hor Majesty's Public, as to the political sequences of the campaign in the Crimea-this inducement might be supplied: that a national inquest is being demanded on the conduct of several of our Admirals and Generals.
+No doubt the Government has ascertained that it blundered in making it the interest of Prussia, of Sweden, and of Denmark, to maintain a pro-Russian attitude: and no doubt some change is contemplated to bring down the exchange in St. Peters-burg.
+But can we be considered a selfgoverning people, a people possessed of representative Government, while Downing-street is settling for itself the maritime law of nations, and considering independently the propriety of outraging the well-ascertained opinions of all the mercantile bodies in Great Britain?
+If there were no other reason why Parliament should soon meet-even if there were a perfect agreement between her Majesty, her Majesty's Ministers, and her Majesty's Public, as to the political sequences of the campaign in the Crimea-this inducement might be supplied: that a national inquest is being demanded on the conduct of several of our Admirals and Generals.
 It is common gossip -and it is a public accusation-that many who have been trusted have been found wanting.
 If the stories of neglect at Scutari are founded in fact, then there is murder on some official soul; and who is to blame? should be a Parliamentary question.
-Why detainer for 8001. has since been laid upon his person.
-Bernstein was accompanied from Australia by a young female, whom he left on board the vessel, promising to meet her at a certain place.
+Why